-As the seasons change (or at least attempt to) it’s the perfect time to get out of a workout rut and explore new, challenging ways to keep fit.
+As the seasons change (or at least attempt to) it’s the perfect time to get out of an exercise rut, mix up your workouts, and explore new, challenging ways to keep fit.

 When it comes to exercise, many of us are creatures of habit.
 You may have a favourite class that you go to when you want to break a sweat, a trusty leg workout that’s your first point of call when you want next-day-DOMS or the same route that you run every time you lace up.
 But to really benefit from your workouts, you need to step outside of your comfort zone.

-How do you do this you ask?
+How do you do mix up your workouts you ask?
 Simply, take on a new form of training.
 Because if you’re going to put yourself out there, you might as well go all out.

 CrossFit is a great type of training to add to your schedule, with a team element that is perfect for pushing you to your limits.
 Working together to complete a WOD.
 Nobody takes on the whole thing alone.
 It’s a team effort.
 You push yourself, and have someone push you too, to see what your body is really capable of doing.